Latest SeedProd News

 SeedProd comes with a variety of customizable landing page templates, including:

 And because you can customize them in the visual editor, each template is multipurpose.
-This means you can customize any template to suit your specific landing page needs.
+You can adapt any template to suit your specific landing page needs.

 So go ahead and pick a template that resembles how you want your sign up page to look.
 For this guide, we’ll use the Hustle Squeeze Page template.